wendy-wm-wu/leetcode/Javascript.md

 And map() might be preferable when changing or altering data.
 Not only is it faster but it returns a new Array.

+## Other Questions

+### Javascript Questions
+Explain prototype (In javascript)
+Explain the prototypal chain
+Explain to ‘this’ to me
+Explain call, bind and apply and their differences what is closure?
+What are the benefits of the arrow function?
+What are the different Javascript patterns?
+Classes, shared etc.
+Explain the factory and singleton patterns?
+What is the virtual DOM?
+What are the limitations of AJAX?
+What is a pure function?

+### React Questions
+What is the difference between state and props?
+What are react hooks;
+What is the context API?
+What is the flux pattern?
+Why use Redux vs context API?
+What is a dumb component?
+Why would you use TS over Javascript?
+In react if you omit the ‘key’ word what will happen? (components are destroyed and then recreated)

+### Node type Questions
+What is a middle ware
+What is a promise
+How do you use promise right after each other? (chaining) How do you do parallel promises? (promise.all)
+How do you manage routes in express?
+What is the body parser?
+How do you handle CORS?
+DataBase Questions
+What is clustering in mongodb?
+What is an embedded doc in mongodb?
+What the difference between restful API’s and CRUD? (trick question) What is normalization in DBMS?
+How would you modal a facebook relation between two people? (table joins)

+### CSS Questions
+Whats the difference between block and inline block?
+What are the disadvantages of Float?
+What is Flexbox CSS?
+What is CSS Grid?
+What are the difference from Flexbox and CSS Grid
+What is the difference between display:none and visibility:hidden656 How do you scale images responsively in CSS?
+What is the difference between border box and box sizing?
+HTML Questions
+What do you use async/defer for?
+What can you store in Data-Attributes

+### Build tool Questions
+Why do you need to use babel?
+Can you use babel to change PHP to JS?

+### Git Questions
+What is rebase and why would you use it?
+Other Questions
+How does the internet works?
+What is in the head of the HTML request/response body? (edited)